 Where can I find details of my CCJ?

-If you do find yourself hit with a CCJ, there is time to rectify things without it affecting your credit score or future lending options and there is something that is known as CCJ discharged.
+If you do find yourself hit with a County Court Judgement (CCJ), there is time to rectify things without it affecting your credit score or future lending options.
+This is called, CCJ Discharged.

-To put things simply, a CCJ discharged means that you no longer have a judgement against you and have paid your debts in full.
-However, it is important is understand that this can only happen if you pay your debt in full within one calendar month of the judgement been made.
+To put things simply, a CCJ Discharged means that you no longer have a judgement against you and have paid your debts in full.
+However, it is important to understand that this can only happen if you pay your debt in full within one calendar month of the judgement been made.

 What happens when my CCJ is discharged?